What is the Best Standing Posture?

-Great posture is the best thing for your muscles, joints, bones, blood circulation and most importantly, your self-esteem.
-That’s why proud and confident people stand tall with excellent posture.
-It’s a successful habit!
+Great posture is the best thing for your muscles, joints, bones, blood circulation, and self-esteem.
+That's why proud and confident people stand tall with excellent posture.
+It's a successful habit!

 Good posture also places the least strain upon your supporting muscles and ligaments.

 How you hold your body in space is your posture.
-Your everyday posture is a direct result of your everyday postural habits.
-You can choose to hold good posture or poor posture.
+Your everyday posture is a direct result of your regular postural habits.
+You can choose to maintain good posture or poor posture.
 The constant compressive weight of gravity is your worst enemy while standing or sitting.
 You could also refer to this as your spinal posture, back or neck posture.

-It’s actually quite easy to improve your postural habits.
-But it is a habit, and researchers suggest that it takes 10000 attempts to create a habit.
-That’s a good or a bad habit!
-Why not start the new you with a proud and posture perfect body today?
+It's pretty easy to improve your postural habits.
+But it is a habit, and researchers suggest that it takes 10000 attempts to learn a pattern.
+That's a good or a bad habit!
+Why not start the new you with a proud and perfect posture today?

 What is Your Best Posture?

-Humans were always designed to move and be versatile.
-You were designed to move from posture to posture to avoid muscle fatigue and abnormal sustained tissue loading.
+Your best posture is your next posture!
 When we were hunters and gatherers, it was easy.
+Humans naturally move from posture to posture to avoid muscle fatigue and abnormal sustained tissue loading.
 But, with specialised jobs and postures, we tend to become static for too long these days, which causes postural fatigue, which leads to posture failure.
-This means that your best posture is your next posture!

 Benefits of Good Posture